ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 >
 > If you are in development environment and REALLY know what you are doing, you can restart the process and silence that error by passing `:safe_reindex => false`.

 If any other (not `MultipleReindexError`) error is raised during the process, the live-reindex will be aborted.
-In that case, your old index/indices have not been touched at all so they are left exactly as before.
-The new index/indices being built are probably incomplete, so they have already been deleted by an ensure block, so they left no trace in your elasticsearch server.
+In that case, your old index/indices have not been touched at all so they are exactly as before.
+The new index/indices being built are probably incomplete, so they have already been deleted by a rescue block, so they left no trace in your elasticsearch server.

-### Flex::LiveReindex.import_models
+### Flex::LiveReindex.models

 > Use this live reindex to import/reimport `ActiveRecord` and `Mongoid` models.

-The transform block will be used only to pass the tracked changes at the end of the reindexing.
+The migration block will be used only to pass the tracked changes at the end of the reindexing.

 If you don't pass any block a default proc will be used.
 It will simply pull the current record/document from the DB and index it in the new index, or delete the elasticsearch document from the new index in case of a `'delete'` action.
 That's fine when you don't change the structure of your models, and change only the `flex_source` method for example.
 But if you delete or rename models, it will fail.
-In that case you could alias the models or split the changes in 2 deploys, or you  must pass an explicit block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#transform_block %}.
+In that case you could alias the models or split the changes in 2 deploys, or you  must pass an explicit block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#migration_block %}.

 #### Full Reindex